 Examples of structural accommodation measures include the construction of seawalls, bulkheads, revetments, breakwaters, etc. which are all considered hard structural measures.
-Beach nourishment projects (sand dunes and beach berms) are also a structural measure, but it is
+Beach nourishment projects (sand dunes and beach berms) are also a structural measure, but it is considered a soft structural measure and is sacrificial requiring repeated renourishment over the project life.
+Non-structural accommodation include flood proofing and elevating or raising the first floor of the structure at risk.
+Retreat measures consist of moving at-risk structures back from the shoreline and/or property buy-outs (nonstructural).

 The wide range of measures considered to reduce coastal storm damages for this study area are discussed below.
 The measures can be used individually or combined with other management measures to form alternative plans.
 The list of measures considered was derived from a variety of sources including prior studies, the public scoping process, and the study team's experience.
-Measures were screened based on the ability of the measure to: 1) meet the objective to reduce coastal storm induced damages and delays and reduce risk to health and safety; 2) be engineering practicable; 3) be economically feasible; 4) minimize environmental impacts; and 5) avoid the navigation constraint.
-Table 7 summarizes the results of the screening of measures and a brief discussion of each measure follows.
+Measures were screened based on the ability of the measure to: 1) meet the objective to reduce coastal storm induced damages and delays and reduce risk to health and safety; 2) be engineering practicable; 3) be economically feasible; 4) minimize environmental impacts; and 5) avoid the navigation and structural integrity of the I-95 embankment constraints.
+Table 6 summarizes the results of the screening of measures and a brief discussion of each measure follows.
 The screening of measures left the study team with five measures to develop into alternative plans.
-Measures carried forward to develop the project alternatives are highlighted in Table 7 in yellow.
+Measures carried forward to develop the project alternatives are highlighted in Table 6 in yellow.